schneiderfelipe/dotfiles/README.md

 Information about my dotfiles.

+I use [yadm](https://yadm.io/) to manage dotfiles.
+Take a look there to see how to set this up.

 ## `install.sh`

-The script attempts to install most of the things needed.
+The script attempts to install most of what I need.
 It will tell you what you have to install manually.

 ## License